The recognisance orders of 1739 show the Cap & Stocking.

 Josiah Enoch was landlord in the 1840s and the pub seemed popular with many meetings held here, the Paradise Lodge of Odd Fellows being one of them.

-After Josiah’s death in 1843, Emma Enoch was to carry on until 1851, when the building was put up to let including stables, outbuildings and brewery, John Henson (JR) took up the challenge, various others followed until 1865 when it was pulled down for the redevelopment of Eastgates, with a new liquor vaults to be erected on the site.
+After Josiah’s death in 1843, Emma Enoch was to carry on until 1851, when the building was put up to let including stables, outbuildings and brewery, Emma was to then run the Craven Arms, John Henson (JR) took up the challenge, various others followed until 1865 when it was pulled down for the redevelopment of Eastgates, with a new liquor vaults to be erected on the site.

 The name Cap & Stocking name (Leicester was a main woollen and stocking manufacturing centre), could also have derived from Queen Elizabeth I’s proclamation that everyone over the age of six was to wear a woollen cap on Sundays and Holy days, thus enhancing the woollen trade.
 This was not repealed in 1597.